OWLcracker/big-data/README.md

 - Open docker desktop
 - Navigate to `Settings` > `Ressources` > `File sharing`
-- Add the file path to the repository --->
+- Add the file path to the repository
+--->

 ### Setup

 First you have to clone this repository.
-The open your command line and navigate to the root of this repository.
+Then open your command line and navigate to the root directory of this repository.
 To setup the project, execute the following command:

 ```